-- Registration with the Applied Science Technologist and Technicians of British Columbia is an asset.
+- Registration with the Applied Science Technologist and Technicians of British Columbia.

 - Additional training in Water Quality, Water Treatment, Environmental Technology or in a relevant science such as biology or environmental science.

-If you are ready to take on this challenging and rewarding role, forward your resume and cover letter to Tall Cedars Search, by Fri.
-Aug.
-26, 2022.
-A Supplementary Information Package can be obtained from the Consultant, which includes a complete job description, benefits, and details of the compensation.
+If you are ready to take on this challenging and rewarding role, send your resume and cover letter to Tall Cedars Search & Recruitment.
+A Supplementary Information Package can be obtained from the Consultant, which includes a full description of the job responsibilities and benefits.
 Please feel welcome to request the package by email, and following that to discuss the position with the undersigned:

 Flo Follero-Pugh, Tall Cedars Search & Recruitment

 - Reporting to and taking direction from the Village of Lytton CAO;